ShilpaChh/Golden-Square/pills/just_enough_pairing.md

 1. How do you feel about pairing?
 2. What have your experiences in the past been like?

-If you have worked together before recently then move on to the next step.
+If you have worked together recently then move on to the next step.

 ### Step 1: Decide where to work